-- Prepare physical therapy assistants with the most advanced knowledge, skills, and activities in the field of physical therapy. - Prepare physical therapy assistants compromised to offer physical therapy services of the highest quality, in an ethical, legal, and safe way. - Develop in the student the interest in learning over the course of life. - Maintain the program accreditation status, guaranteed by the Commission on Accreditation in Physical Therapy Education of the American Physical Therapy Association, and the institutional accreditations. - 5.
+- Prepare physical therapy assistants with the most advanced knowledge, skills, and activities in the field of physical therapy. - Prepare physical therapy assistants compromised to offer physical therapy services of the highest quality, in an ethical, legal, and safe way. - Develop in the student the interest in learning over the course of life. - 4.
+Maintain the program accreditation status, guaranteed by the institutional accreditations. - 5.
 Maintain the academic and clinical faculty up to date with contemporary practices.

-Promote the Associate Degree Program in Physical Therapy (GATF, by its Spanish acronym) to draw the suitable candidates.

-- 2. Admit those students that comply with the requisites established by the Program. - 3.
+- Promote the Associate Degree Program in Physical Therapy (GATF, by its Spanish acronym) to draw the suitable candidates. - 2.
+Admit those students that comply with the requisites established by the Program. - 3.
 Have an actualized curriculum, as established by accreditation agencies of the UPRH and of the Program. - 4.
-Develop in students the most advanced knowledge, skills and attitudes on physical therapy to perform as Physiotherapy Assistants. - 5.
-Maintain students oriented on the Program components, available services in the Program and in the UPRH. - 6.
-That students complete the requisites for the Associate Degree in Physical Therapy on the time stipulated. - 7.
+Develop in students the most advanced knowledge, skills and attitudes on physical therapy to perform as Physiotherapy Assistants.

+- 6. That students complete the requisites for the Associate Degree in Physical Therapy on the time stipulated. - 7.
 Maintain student's retention index on a 90-95%. - 8.
 Develop on students of the Program the General Education competencies, as approved by the Academic Senate. - 9.
 Prepare student to, once graduated from the GATF, approve the bar examination offered by the Physical Therapy Examining Board of Puerto Rico. - When completing the degree, execute his/her role as an ATF on different scenarios of clinical practice in an ethical, legal and safe way. - 11.
 Execute as an ATF following the applicable local and federal regulations. - 12.
 Execute as an ATF following the profession practice standards related to cultural diversity, showing understanding and sensibility to it. - 13.
 Promote participation of the Program's graduates on educational activities organized by the Program's Continuing Education Coordinator - 14.
 Promote participation of students and graduates on different student and professional organizations. - 15.
 Maintain an academic faculty with updated competencies. - 16.
 Maintain a clinical faculty updated in the knowledge, skills and attitudes that enable them to exercise their job as clinical instructors. - 17.
 Have the necessary equipment and materials for the core courses. - 18.
 Comply with the Program's accreditation standards and with other requisites of the Accreditation Agency.